-The Bank of England has acknowledged that the UK is better prepared to adapt to a sudden and dramatic change in trading terms with the European Union after a no-deal Brexit than it was a year ago but all the evidence suggests businesses are still far from ready.
+The has acknowledged that the UK is better prepared to adapt to a sudden and dramatic change in trading terms with the European Union after a no-deal Brexit than it was a year ago but all the evidence suggests businesses are still far from ready.

 Take-up for the government’s "Transitional Simplified Procedures" scheme, which is designed to keep imports flowing in the event of no-deal by removing the requirement to make a customs declaration at the border, has been extremely weak.